 Other IAM Job Interview Questions

-Below are 20 additional IAM job interview questions to help you prepare for your next IAM job interview.
+Below are 20 additional identity and access management job interview questions to help you prepare for your next IAM job interview.
 Some of these may not apply to the role your are applying for, therefore, it is important to consider the ones that are closely aligned with your next IAM job.

 - Do you have experience with identity directory services such as Active Directory?
 Please expand.